nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### The StationPlaylist Add-on Settings Dialog

-Studio app module allows you to configure various settings in two ways: via a shortcut key (discussed in an article on configuring basic settings) or via the settings dialog.
+Studio app module allows you to configure various settings in two ways: via a shortcut key (discussed in a section on configuring basic settings) or via the settings dialog.
 When you use a shortcut key to change settings, NVDA will look up the value for the setting, change it, announce the new setting and store the newly changed value in the settings map.

 Alternatively, you can configure settings via the add-on settings dialog (Alt+NVDA+0).
 As it is a settings dialog (powered by gui.SettingsDialog), it will look just like any NVDA preferences dialog.
 For some advanced options, this dialog is the only gateway to access them (covered below).

 Until 2018, add-on settings were divided into various dialogs.
 With the release of NVDA 2018.2, it became possible to house all settings under one roof, divided into various settings panels.
 Visually, it resembles a two-column layout, with the left column showing a list of settings categories, and the right column displaying settings for the chosen category.
 See below for notes on multi-category settings.

+In 2020, broadcast profiles management was split into its own dialog.
+Prior to this split, most add-on settings panels relied on broadcast profiles panel for synchronization and updating their controls.
+This created complications, especially when panels other than broadcast profiles were opened directly.
+To avoid this issue and to make panels independent of each other, broadcast profiles dialog was born.

 The add-on settings dialog (splconfui.SPLConfigDialog) contains following options:

-* Broadcast profile controls (add-on 6.0 and later): inspired by NVDA screen reader's configuration profiles dialog, this group of controls shows a list of profiles loaded and buttons to create a brand new profile or a copy of an existing profile, rename and delete profiles.
-It also contains a button (really a toggle button) that tells NVDA to switch to the selected profile upon request (more on this in a second).
 * Global settings: these are settings not affected by profiles.
 These include status announcements, announcing listener count, library scan options and so on.
 * Profile-specific settings: Currently alarms, metadata streaming and column announcement settings are profile-specific.
 These are end of track alarm and the option to use this alarm, song ramp (intro) time and the setting to use this alarm, microphone alarm and microphone alarm interval.
 It also includes URL's for metadata streaming and column announcement order and inclusion.
 For numeric settings such as alarm value, it is a spin control (wx.SpinCtrl; use up or down arrow keys to change them).
 * Reset settings: NVDA will ask if you wish to reset settings in the currently active profile back to factory defaults.
 This is done by using a function in splconfig module (splconfig.resetConfig) that will set current profile values to defaults (a default configuration map is included for this purpose; this map uses a configuration specification (confspec, part of defining validation routine via validator module (a close friend of ConfigObj), and this confspec is defined in the splconfig module).